Graduate Research Fellowship Program in Science, Technology, Engineering and Mathematics

 About the Budget

 - What is the total amount available for this fellowship?

-Up to $15,000 may be awarded to cover the student’s tuition and fees, research expenses, and related costs.
-Such costs may include any combination of the doctoral student’s tuition and associated fees, project costs, professional society membership fees, or conference travel, among other related expenses.
-This expense category is not intended to support any administrative or management costs of the academic institution; such expenses, whether direct or indirect, are not allowed and will not be funded.
+Additionally, up to $15,000 annually may be requested to cover the student’s tuition and fees, research expenses, and related costs.
+Such costs may include any combination of the doctoral student’s tuition and associated fees, university administrative or indirect costs, project costs, professional society membership fees, or conference travel, among other allowable expenses.

 - How much detail is required in the Budget Detail Worksheet?

-- Students should consider working with their representative in the academic institution’s office of sponsored research (or equivalent) to complete the Budget Detail Worksheet and budget narrative.
+- Students should work with their representative in the academic institution’s office of sponsored research (or equivalent) to complete the Budget Detail Worksheet and budget narrative.
 Students are encouraged to consult the OJP Budget Detail Worksheet template.